Jefferson49/CustomModuleManager/README.md

 + Support the download of custom modules
 + Support the installation of custom modules
 + Support the update of custom modules
++ Provide a list of available custom modules (for webtrees 2.2)

 **Optionally planned features:**
-+ Provide a full list of all available webtrees custom modules
 + Check the compatibility of custom modules with the webtrees versions
 + Enable/Disable custom modules
 + Save and restore the settings of a custom module